A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Experimental Study

 Table \ref{tab:basic_vs_no_branching} compares the results obtained by the full solver configuration with the configuration `no branching', i.e., branching on task finish times is disabled.
-Columns ``Ropt" and ``Nopt" describe the runtime and the number of explored nodes until optimality has been proven.
+Columns `Ropt' and `Nopt' describe the runtime and the number of explored nodes until optimality has been proven.
 We note that, unlike all other values in the above table, the baseline for these two metrics is not the entire instance set of a fixed instance class, but instead the set of instances that has been solved to optimality by both solver configurations.
-Column ``Nexp" describes the number of explored nodes, while ``Rnode" and ``Rpr" contain the runtime per explored node and the runtime per pricing iteration, respectively.
-The average solution quality improves when the branching strategy is enabled, as \revnew{7\% additional instances} are solved to optimality, and the average gap is reduced \revnew{by around 0.9\%}.
-Furthermore, solving a single node requires, on average, \revnew{10\%} less time, where this improvement increases for harder instances.
-This can be explained by significant time savings in the pricing step, where the runtime decreases \revnew{from 0.379 seconds per iteration to 0.226 seconds.}\\ For easy and medium instances, the full solver configuration requires less time to prove optimality and explores around 40\% to \revnew{60}\% fewer nodes to do so, respectively.
-For the set of hard test instances, using branching on task finish times improves the solution quality noticeably, while optimality gaps are reduced by \revnew{1.39\%}.
-However, around \revnew{12\%} more nodes are required to prove optimality.
-This indicates that for larger instances, branching on task finish times is able to provide very good lower bounds, but does not excel at proving optimality.
-In summary, task finish times appear to be an efficient basis for branching decisions, as they significantly simplify the pricing step.
-For more complex instances, further studies on a potential tail-off effect on the quality of lower bounds and possible ways to mitigate this issue are needed. \paragraph{\textbf{Full vs. no DRMP}}\text{ }\\
+Column `Nexp' describes the number of explored nodes, while `Rnode' and `Rpr' contain the runtime per explored node and the runtime per pricing iteration, respectively.
+The average solution quality improves when the branching strategy is enabled, as \revnew{10\%} additional instances are solved to optimality, and the average gap is reduced by \revnew{1.26\%}. \revnew{Furthermore, solving a single node is, on average, 25\% faster for harder instances}.
+This can be explained by significant time savings in the pricing step, where the runtime decreases from \revnew{0.411 seconds} per iteration to \revnew{0.258} seconds.\\ For medium instances, the full solver configuration requires less time to prove optimality and explores around \revnew{30\%} fewer nodes to do so.
+For the set of hard test instances, using branching on task finish times improves the solution quality noticeably, while optimality gaps are reduced by \revnew{0.99\%}.
+In summary, task finish times appear to be an efficient basis for branching decisions, as they significantly simplify the pricing step. \paragraph{\textbf{Full vs. no DRMP}}\text{ }\\